 Write a little about yourself.
 Just a paragraph will do.

-Santa Cruz digital art and new media program.
-Apparently, they will
+at the UC Santa Cruz digital art and new media program.
+Now the

 I'm an artist, biker, anarchist, sweetheart, adventurer, computer